 Recommendations for measures to control the aquatic animal health risks related to the transport of fish are included in Chapter 5.5.
-Control of aquatic animal health risks associated with transport of aquatic animals.

 Responsibilities

 All personnel handling fish throughout the transportation process are responsible for ensuring that consideration is given to the potential impact on the welfare of the fish.